mythaxis/mythaxis.github.io/content/issue-30/LiminalSpaces.md

 showAuthorFooter: true
 copyright: '© David Farrow 2022 All Rights Reserved'

 description: "If you've had the pleasure of reading David Farrow's 'Neverglades' series, then you'll know he has an affinity for unreliable and ambiguous places, for injecting horror into the mundane world.
-Here we experience a dislocated life, slipping through the cracks towards whatever waits beyond — but then, maybe the best case scenario would be that life is but a transitional stage…"
+Here we experience a dislocated life, slipping through the cracks towards whatever waits beyond — but then, maybe the best case scenario would be that life itself is but a transitional stage…"

 image: images/LiminalSpaces10x6.jpg
 imageCopyright: "The title picture was created using a Creative Commons image by [Benjamin Suter](https://www.pexels.com/photo/person-walking-on-street-between-buildings-3617457/) - many thanks!"